Decomposition of jacobians of generalized Fermat curves: Introduction

 \section{Introduction}

+Throughout this article, we work over the field of complex numbers.
 Let $X$ be a smooth projective curve.
-The jacobian variety $J(X)$ is a principally polarized abelian variety that can be defined by a universal property, as follows.
-For any abelian variety $A$ with an embeding $X\to A$ of the curve, there exists en embedding $J(X)\to A$.
-The jacobian variety $J(X)$ of a smooth curve $X$ is called completely decomposable if it is isogenous to a product of eliptic curves.
-In this terms, Ekedahl and Serre were interested in knowing if for every $g\in \N$ there exists a curve $X$ of genus $g$ whose jacobian variety $J(X)$ is completely decomposable.
-In \cite{EkedahlSerre}, the authors gave examples of curves whose jacobian varieties is completely decomposable, but the genus of them is bounded by 1279.
-In such work, the authors left some gaps on the genus of the curves and some of these gaps have been filled by Paulhus and Rojas in \cite{PaulhusRojas}.
-Notice that the problem of decomposing jacobians of curves with group action has been matter of interest before the work of Ekedahl and Serre.
-An example of this is the Theorem of Kani and Rosen stated in \cite{KaniRosen} and the work of Aoki in \cite{Aoki}.
+The jacobian variety $J(X)$ of $X$ is a principally polarized abelian variety equipped with a canonical morphism $X \to J(X)$, which can be defined by a universal property as follows: for any abelian variety $A$ endowed with a morphism from the curve $X \to A$, there exists an embedding $J(X) \to A$ such that $X \to A$ factors through it.
+The jacobian variety $J(X)$ of a smooth curve $X$ is called completely decomposable if it is isogenous to a product of elliptic curves.
+Ekedahl and Serre were interested in determining whether, for every $g \in \mathbb{N}$, there exists a curve $X$ of genus $g$ whose jacobian variety $J(X)$ is completely decomposable.
+In \cite{ES93}, the authors provided several examples of such curves, but only for certain values of $g$, all bounded by $1279$, leaving several gaps in between.
+Some of these gaps have been filled by various authors by considering the action of the group of automorphisms of the curve $X$ on $J(X)$.
+This method is known as the “group algebra decomposition” of $J(X)$.
+The most recent results in this direction were achieved by Paulhus and Rojas in \cite{PR17}.
+The problem of decomposing jacobians of curves with group actions has been of interest even before the work of Ekedahl and Serre.
+Examples include the results by Kani and Rosen in \cite{KR89}, and the work of Aoki in \cite{Aok91}.

-The question of Ekedahl and Serre remains elusive and many mathematicians have being involved into it.
-For example, in \cite{ReyesCaroccaRodriguez}, Reyes-Carocca and Rodriguez prove that if $\pi:X\to Y$ is a regular covering map the group algebra decomposition of $J(X)$ can be lifted to $J(Y)$ in an equivariant way.
-Another example, In \cite{CaroccaLangeRodriguez}, Carocca, Lange and Rodriguez study a weaker question and prove that given any positive integer $g$, there exists a smooth projective curve $X$ whose jacobian variety $J(X)$ is isogenous to the product of $m\geq g$ jacobian varieties of the same dimension.
-In \cite{ChenLuZuo}, Chen, Lu and Zuo reformulate the Ekedahl and Serre's question to a Coleman-Oort problem.